 Yvonne Buckley, Professor of Zoology in the Department of Natural Sciences at Trinity College, said:

 "We are in the midst of a biodiversity extinction crisis, with more than a million species likely to be threatened with extinction in the coming decades.
-While our priority is to prevent species from declining in the wild, cryopreservation provides a means to protect critical genetic diversity and reintroduce it into populations to increase their fitness and resilience. "
+While our priority is to prevent species from declining in the wild, cryopreservation provides a means to protect critical genetic diversity and reintroduce it into populations to increase their fitness and resilience."

-“The cryopreservation of viable cells by cryozoologists for more than four decades has provided a large and influential resource for genomics-based biodiversity discovery and demonstrated the possibility of cell-based genetic rescue.”
-Countries around the world urgently need to scale up their efforts to establish distributed biobank networks to make cell-based genetic resources available in an equitable manner and provide conservation options for future generations. "
+"Cryozoology's cryopreservation of viable cells over four decades has provided a vast and impactful resource for genomics-based biodiversity discovery and demonstrated the possibilities of cell-based genetic rescue.
+There is an urgent need for countries around the world to expand their efforts and establish distributed biobank networks to make cell-based genetic resources available in an equitable manner and provide conservation options for future generations."

-" Dr. Kurt Beniske created the Frozen Zoo in 1975, and hundreds of specimens are added to it every year.
-Thanks to his foresight, we have cell lines of species and individuals stored decades ago, some of which have not yet been propagated.
-Their genetic diversity is not represented in current populations, but could allow for future genetic rescue through samples from frozen zoos. "
+"Dr. Kurt Beniske created the Frozen Zoo in 1975, and hundreds of samples are added to it every year.
+Thanks to his foresight, we have cell lines of species and individuals stored decades ago, some of which have not yet been reproduced.
+Their genetic diversity is not represented in current populations, but can be genetically rescued in the future by samples from the Frozen Zoo."

 The powerful role of cryopreservation in conservation is demonstrated in efforts to save the now functionally extinct northern white rhinoceros.
 With only two female white rhinos left alive, scientists are using samples from frozen zoos to save the subspecies from disappearing forever through assisted breeding techniques.

-While the example of the northern white rhino represents a last-ditch attempt to save the subspecies, the study authors stress the importance of being proactive in prioritizing species and building a global cryodatabase to ensure conservation action can be taken faster.
+While the case of the northern white rhino represents a last-ditch attempt to save the subspecies, the study authors stress the importance of being proactive in prioritizing species and building a global cryodatabase to ensure conservation action can be taken faster.

 Cryopreservation may be the only lifeline to save endangered species, such as northern white rhinos and killer whales, for which living cell cultures are available.
 Unfortunately, these possibilities will never be realized for the recently extinct Yangtze finless porpoise and Christmas Island lizard, as there are no live biological samples for them.